Compliance and business integrity

 Payment accuracy reflects the department’s ability to pay the right person the right amount of money, through the right programme, at the right time, and takes into account customer and administrative error.

-Payment correctness for social security or family assistance payments is also calculated using data from random sample surveys.
-Payment correctness is the percentage of surveys when the customer received a correct payment without administrative error.
-With a target of 95%, in 2014-15 the department achieved payment correctness of 98.1% compared to 97.9% in 2013-14.
+Payment correctness for social security or family assistance payments is also calculated using data derived from random sample surveys.
+Payment correctness is the percentage in surveys where the customer received a correct payment without administrative error.
+With a target of 95% in 2015-16, the department achieved payment correctness of 98.4% compared to 98.1% in 2014-15.

-In 2014-15 the focus for customer compliance remained on using interventions to manage identified payment risks.
-The department increasingly uses early intervention to help people receive their correct entitlements and meet their obligations and responsibilities.
-The department also works with people to resolve issues when they have not complied with requirements because of genuine mistakes.
+In 2015-16 the department continued its effective management of identified payment accuracy risks.
+The department uses a number of interventions to address payment risk and increasingly uses new strategies to educate and assist people to receive their correct entitlements and meet their obligations and responsibilities.
+We work with people to resolve issues when they have not complied with requirements because of genuine mistakes.

-In 2014-15 more than 250,000 customers were contacted using these approaches which prevented $61.4 million in overpayments.
-This allowed customers most at risk to receive the support they needed to ensure their payments were correct.
+In 2015-16 more than 260,000 customers were contacted using these approaches which prevented $63.7 million in overpayments (see Table 45 below).
+This contact from the department allowed customers most at risk to receive the support they needed to ensure their payments were correct.

-The department’s risk-based compliance approach uses data from a variety of sources and combines it, where appropriate, so that we can help by looking at a wider picture of the customer’s circumstances.
-Data from both internal and external sources is used in data-matching exercises to identify customers at risk of incorrect payment.
-In 2014-15 external sources included:
+The department’s risk-based compliance approach uses data from a variety of sources to identify and manage payment risks.
+Data from internal and external sources is used in data-matching exercises to identify customers at risk of incorrect payment.
+In 2015-16 external sources included:

 - the Australian Securities and Investments Commission

-- the ATO, other than using the Data-matching Program (Assistance and Tax) Act 1990
+- the Australian Taxation Office (ATO), other than using the Data-matching Program (Assistance and Tax) Act 1990

 - the Commonwealth Superannuation Corporation